This post may contain affiliate links.

 What’s the best country for foodie travellers?
 That depends on your taste.
 Italy, France, and Thailand can be contenders.
 Just about any country these days will have cooking classes and food tours on offer.
 The list can be as long or as short as you make it.

 Asian countries with high tourist volume and a strong culinary tradition have offered cooking classes for the last few decades.
-Tourist areas in foodie destinations will be awash with options (Chiang Mai and Hoi An for example.)
+Tourist areas in foodie destinations will be awash with options (Chiang Mai for Thai foods and Hoi An for Vietnamese and local dishes, for example.)
 These are a really good way not only to learn how to cook a few local dishes but to explore the breadth of local and world food traditions

 For me, cooking classes are one of the best ways to get to know a country and its people.
 So much of a culture is shared and developed through food.
 Head to out of the way places and smaller villages if possible to get the best experiences.
 Make sure it includes a market tour before the class.
 Local markets are a great way to see local life away from the tourist areas.